ceceppa/ceceppa-multilingua/readme.txt

 * Added compatibility with "Google XML Sitemap"
 * Added compatibility with "Wordpress SEO by YOAST"
 * Added compatibility with "All in One SEO pack"
-* Added experimental support to "wpxml-config.xml"
+* Added experimental support to "wpml-config.xml" ( for plugins and themes )

 = 1.3.68 =
 * Fixed "Filter posts"